Early Work at BCM¶

 In 2021, we rebranded the company as DataJoint to better align with our core product, shifting our focus toward commercial technology for research collaboration.
 During this time, I transitioned to a full-time role as CEO.

-In 2022, we received a Phase II SBIR commercialization grant from the NIH to develop an online collaborative platform—DataJoint Works.
-Monty Kosma, who joined the company that year, led the effort to build the platform.
-Monty later became a co-founder and President, guiding the company’s transformation from a consulting firm to a product-focused enterprise.
+In 2022, we were awarded a Phase II SBIR commercialization grant from the NIH to develop an innovative online collaborative platform: DataJoint Works.
+This marked a significant milestone in our journey, enabling us to expand our capabilities beyond traditional consulting services.
+Monty Kosma, who joined the company that year, spearheaded the development of the platform, bringing his vision and leadership to the forefront.
+Monty’s contributions were instrumental, and he later became a co-founder and President, guiding DataJoint’s transformation from a consulting firm into a product-focused enterprise.